PEOPLE Management Strategies: A No-Nonsense Guide for Managers

 People management is the skill of leading, supporting, and developing employees so they can do their best work.

-Besides assigning tasks and tracking progress, people managers' primary responsibility is creating an environment where people feel valued, motivated, and equipped to succeed.
-This includes managing people’s growth, mindset, and emotions.
+A manager's primary responsibility is creating an environment where people feel deeply valued, motivated, and fully equipped to succeed.
+You must actively manage your team's growth, mindset, and emotional well-being right alongside their output.

 Why Are People Management Skills Important?